-Cryptosporidium enteritis is an infection of the small intestine with the parasite Cryptosporidium that causes diarrhea.
+Cryptosporidium enteritis is an infection of the small intestine that causes diarrhea.
+The parasite Cryptosporidium causes this infection.

-Cryptosporidium has recently been recognized as a worldwide cause of diarrhea in all age groups.
-Its major impact has been among those with a weakened immune system, including:
+Cryptosporidium has recently been recognized as a cause of diarrhea worldwide in all age groups.
+It has a greater effect on people with a weakened immune system, including:

-The major risk factor is swallowing water contaminated with feces.
-Those at higher risk include:
+The major risk factor is drinking water that is contaminated with feces.
+People at higher risk include:

 Some outbreaks have been very large.

 There are several treatments for cryptosporidium enteritis.

 Drugs such as nitazoxanide have been used in children and adults.
 Other drugs that are sometimes used include:

 These drugs often help only for a little while.
 It is common for the infection to return.

 The best approach is to improve immune function in people who have a weakened immune system.
 In people with AIDS, this can be done by using highly active antiviral therapy.
 It can lead to a complete remission of cryptosporidium enteritis.

 In healthy people, the infection will clear up, but it can last up to a month.
 In people with a weakened immune system, long-term diarrhea may cause weight loss and malnutrition.